 Step 2: Determine HOW

-Before you start this process, be sure to understand who will be involved in the decision-making process.
+Before you start this process, be sure to understand who you should include in the decision-making process.
 Additionally, what is your time frame?
 How will your organization compare vendors?
 What is most important to these decision-makers?
-Look at how any other large purchases have been made by your company.
-Knowing this upfront can save you lots of stress when you are finally ready to commit to a purchase.
+Understand the processes your business follows when making large purchases.
+Knowing these things ahead of time can save you time and effort.

 Step 3: Determine HOW MUCH